Izu Oshima Island 伊豆大島

 You can get to Izu Oshima by boat or plane.

-From Tokyo, take an Express Jet Boat from Takeshiba Terminal to Oshima (an hour and 45 minutes) or a large passenger ferry (four hours and 10 minutes).
+From Tokyo, take an Express Jet Boat from Takeshiba Terminal to Oshima (an hour and 45 minutes) or a large passenger ferry (six hours).
 Alternatively, fly from Chofu Airport, which takes 30 minutes.

 An island shaped by volcanic forces